Multiline/TicTacToe/docs/DesignReport.md

 Names of classes should begin with an uppercase letter.
 Variable and method names should begin with a lowercase letter and be in camel casing.
 All code should be properly indented.

 ## Environment
 Sublime Text will be used to code the game and GitHub will be used for source control.
 The group will use Gradle to test, build and run the program.
-Travis CI will be used to facilitate continuous integration and Heroku will be used to create and deploy the web app.
+Travis CI will be used to facilitate continuous integration.
+Codecov (codecov.io) is used to generate reports on code coverage.

 ## Classes and Functions
 The console program will be implemented using two classes, `TicTacToe`, and `App`. `TicTacToe` implements all logic, while `App` handles interactions with the user.